VKCOM/statshouse/website/docs/quick-start.md

 <img src={AggregationInterval} width="600"/>

 :::tip
-An _Auto_ interval uses the _minimal available interval_ for aggregation.
+An _Auto_ interval uses the _minimal available interval_ for aggregation to show data on a graph.
 This interval _varies_ depending on the currently available aggregation:
 * per-second aggregated data is stored for the first three days,
 * per-minute aggregated data is stored for a month,